NatTuck/ntuck-neu/content/2020-09/cs3650/_index.md

 ### Late Work

-For all assignments except the last challenge, late submissions will be penalized by 1% for each hour late.
+Late submissions will be penalized by 1% for each hour late.

 For the final assignment, late submissions will not be accepted after the sun comes up in Boston and the TAs start grading.